Going Through Radiotherapy For Breast Cancer? Better Take Curcumin!

 Once chemotherapy and radiation are finished and these strong treatments have done their work, the body is filled with toxins.
 Radiation can damage healthy cells and create toxic buildup and if you think about it, even cancer cells themselves become toxins as they wither up and die from the treatments.
-The body does its best to get rid of all this, but I certainly felt the difference after a good bowel cleanse subsequent to chemotherapy, and many others have reported the same.
+The body does its best to get rid of all this, but as I said – after these therapies, it struggles to do so.

-Make sure you’re strong enough to undergo cleansing, however.
+Make sure you’re strong enough to undergo cleansing – you need to give yourself at least two weeks after your therapies end before undertaking any cleansing.
+And possibly longer if you really grew weak from them.
 Consult with your physician or naturopath before embarking on cleansing.
-You might find it necessary to wait a number of weeks or even months if you are too weak but the sooner you get started detoxing, the better you will feel.
-Even if you are too weak, you can still increase your water intake, do some gentle exercise and begin juicing (for more on juicing, keep reading).
+The sooner you get started detoxing, however, the better you will feel.
+Even if you are too weak, you can still increase your water intake, do some gentle exercise and begin juicing.

 How To Detox Your Body After Chemotherapy & Radiation – 10 Tips

 1. Colonic Hydrotherapy – Colonic hydrotherapy can be of assistance not only after chemotherapy but also during to help alleviate the terrible constipation that often results from chemotherapy.
 Your medical staff may argue the efficacy of chemotherapy (I had one nurse tell me that we are designed for wastes to move ONE way and we shouldn’t go against that!) but it really helps tremendously.
-I went through a course of colonic hydrotherapy post-chemo and found it to be a gentle and effective method for toxin and waste cleansing.
+I went through a course of colonic hydrotherapy post-chemo and found it to be a gentle and effective method for toxin cleansing – it is, in fact, the very best thing you can do to cleanse the colon.
 There’s nothing new about colonics – Egyptians were using it for constipation centuries ago.
 If you’d like to read one person’s experience with it, click here.

 2. Drink Plenty of Water, Herbal Tea – This is the most natural way to detox your body after chemotherapy.
 Make sure your drinking water is filtered (and preferably not obtained from plastic water bottles) to help keep you safe from herbicides, pesticides, and other assorted nasties that our water can often contain.
 We used to hear that drinking 8 glasses of water per day was essential, however, newer studies have shown that as long as you are sipping away on water all day you are probably getting what you need.
 Put in a slice of lemon for some additional flavor, cleansing qualities and antioxidant protection.
 Herbal teas are also wonderful to help the cleansing process, particularly dandelion tea which is a liver tonic.